 Clause 5 Surveying and Spatial Information Regulation 2017 defines a monument as “a natural or artificial object, or a point on a natural or artificial object, that is shown on an existing survey plan held by the Registrar-General or a public authority for the purpose of locating or relocating a boundary or a point in a survey”.

-To be acceptable as a monument a building, wall or fence must be shown in a registered plan or described in a deed between the parties which created the boundary.
-The relationship between the monument and the boundary must be shown.
+For a building, wall or other permanent structure to be acceptable as a monument for the purpose of defining a title boundary, it must be shown in the registered plan or described in the deed between the parties that created the boundary.
+The relationship between the monument and the boundary must be shown or described in the plan or deed.
 If undisturbed, the position of the monument can then be used to re-establish the boundary in a new plan and will prevail over the measurements set out in the base plan, title or deed.

-Fences are not entirely satisfactory as monuments.
-To be accepted the location of fences should be supported by connection to a known point or by other corroborative evidence.
-The age of fencing is important and where used to determine the position of the boundary should be shown on the plan.
+Fences are not entirely satisfactory as monuments, and their adoption should be supported by other corroborative evidence.
+The age and nature of the fencing is important and should be shown on the plan when used to define the position of a boundary.

 All NSW legislation can be accessed at www.legislation.nsw.gov.au/